xyz2022/DesktopProcessMonitor/README.md

 # DesktopProcessMonitor
 The purpose of this Winodows 10/11 application is to terminate policy-prohibited applications on corportate-owned devices.
 This application is intended for system adminstrators to install on managed devices.
-An example of an prohibited application could be a 3rd party VPN binary such as _Psiphon 3_.
-The default behavior is **DesktopProcessMonitor** is to terminate Psiphon 3, however the code can be simply modified to target any policy-prohibitied applications.
+An example of a prohibited application could be a 3rd party VPN binary such as _Psiphon 3_.
+The default behavior of **DesktopProcessMonitor** is to terminate Psiphon 3, however the code can be simply modified to target any policy-prohibitied applications.

 # Why not use Group Policy Editor?